almyy/flutrack_backend/README.md

 |GET /prediction|Returns a list of an entire pandemic forecast, where each element represents one day in the forecast.
 Each day is represented as a list of all the cities included in the forecast with their respective morbidity and location.|

 ## Front-end
 As a visualized interface to this API, we have created a simple single-page front-end.
-It's hosted at [flutrack.almyy.xyz], and the open-source project can be found at [GitHub](https://github.com/almyy/flutrack_frontend).
+It's hosted at [flutrack.almyy.xyz](flutrack.almyy.xyz), and the open-source project can be found at [GitHub](https://github.com/almyy/flutrack_frontend).

 ## Installation
 Work in progress.